Best Friends Forever (sculpture)

-Best Friends Forever (also known as Why Can't We Be Friends?) is a statue of US president Donald Trump and sex offender Jeffrey Epstein, briefly installed at the National Mall in downtown Washington, D.C. on September 23, 2025.
-Created by an anonymous art group aliased "The Secret Handshake", the sculpture was created in protest of the relationship of Trump and Epstein and the closely associated sexual misconduct allegations against Trump.
+Best Friends Forever (also known as Why Can't We Be Friends?) is a statue of US president Donald Trump and financier Jeffrey Epstein, briefly installed at the National Mall in downtown Washington, D.C., on September 23, 2025.
+Created by an anonymous art group known by the alias "The Secret Handshake", the sculpture was created in protest of the relationship of Trump and Epstein and the closely associated sexual misconduct allegations against Trump.

 The sculpture had permits to stay on display until September 28, but was dismantled by the United States Park Police within 24 hours of installation.
-The statue was temporarily reinstalled on the National Mall from October 2 to 5, 2025 and reappeared outside the Mt.
-Vernon Busboys and Poets coffeehouse in November 2025.
+The statue was temporarily reinstalled on the National Mall from October 2 to 5, 2025, and reappeared outside a Northwest Washington, D.C., Busboys and Poets coffeehouse in November 2025.

 Description

-The 3D model of the sculpture was released under a CC0 license.

 Best Friends Forever is a 12 ft statue consisting of two sculptures on podiums, depicting incumbent United States president Donald Trump (north) holding hands and frolicking with the late convicted sex offender Jeffrey Epstein (south).
 Three plaques were located at the foot of Trump, Epstein, and center of the base.
-The center plaque stated "In honor of Friendship Month, we celebrate the long-lasting bond between President Donald J. Trump and his 'closest friend' Jeffrey Epstein."
 The sculpture was created in protest of the relationship of Trump and Epstein and the closely associated sexual misconduct allegations against Trump; it was constructed from foam, resin, wood, and wire, and colored to appear bronze on a marble base.
+The center plaque stated: